docker/docs/get-started/05_persisting_data.md

 </div>
 <div id="gui2" class="tab-pane fade" markdown="1">

-1. Create a volume.
+1. To create a volume:
    1. Select **Volumes** in Docker Desktop.
    2. In **Volumes**, select **Create**.
    3. Specify `todo-db` as the volume name, and then select **Create**.

-2. Stop and remove the app container.
+2. To stop and remove the app container:
    1. Select **Containers** in Docker Desktop.
    2. Select **Delete** in the **Actions** column for the container.

-3. Start the todo app container with the volume mounted.
+3. To start the todo app container with the volume mounted:
    1. Select the search box at the top of Docker Desktop.
    2. In the search window, select the **Images** tab.
    3. In the search box, specify the container name, `getting-started`.